ptsource/PTMiniVMDOS/README.md

 # PTSource MiniVMDOS
 ### Current version 7 updated 20/04/2024 for Windows

 PTSource MiniVMDOS is a evolution in the lineage of DOS operating systems for Windows x86 and x64.
 This modern iteration integrates transparent web and network access seamlessly into its familiar command-line interface, empowering users with unparalleled connectivity.
-Moreover, it introduces native support for printing to Windows printers, streamlining document management across platforms.
+Moreover, it introduces native support for printing text to Windows printers, streamlining document management across platforms.
 With robust network support, users can effortlessly collaborate and share resources in real-time, enhancing productivity and efficiency.

 |  System requirements  |
 |         :---:         |